OpenMined/PyDentity/projects/pryvote/README.md

 and casting votes.

 The project is in early development.
-We are implementing minimal examples to demonstrate how to use PryVote.

 Building something with PryVote?
 Let us know!

 ## Examples

-#### Login and parsing

-This notebook, in the "Alice" folder, demonstrates a method for validating a GitHub account.
-This can be used to issue credentials of GitHub community membership.

 #### OpenMined community / voter